 Multiple schedule backups.
 It lets you schedule automatic daily/weekly/daily backup easily.
 Scheduled backups are followed by incremental backups or differential backups to save backup disk space.

 Supports multiple backup drives.
-You can save the backup image to anywhere you prefer, including internal hard drive, external hard drive, USB flash drive.
+You can let Windows 10 backup to multile drives, such as, internal hard drive, external hard drive, USB flash drive.
 Network share, NAS, etc.

 What’s more, it provides more options to customers to backup task, such as email notification, and compression.
 Let’s see how easy you can use AOMEI Backupper to create multiple backups:

 1. Download this free tool and run it on your computer.
 Click Backup and select one type of backup based on what you want to include in the backup.
 Here, System Backup it is.

 2. System Backup will automatically include the needed backup source for system restore.
 You just need to click the marked box to select a location for saving the image backup file.
 If you choose Disk Backup or File Backup, you need to specify backup source first.

 3. Click Schedule at the bottom to enable scheduled backup.
 You can run backups at a specified time daily, weekly, monthly.